 What is ovarian cancer?

 Ovarian cancer is the fifth most common cause of cancer death in women.
-According to the American Cancer Society, the life-time risk of developing ovarian cancer is about 1/75.
-They estimate that about 22,280 new cases are diagnosed each year in the United States and about 14,240 women die of it.
-Invasive ovarian cancer is a more common cause of death than the more prevalent and easily detected cancers of the uterus and cervix.
-Currently, about 20% of ovarian cancers are found in the early stages before they have spread outside the ovary.
+According to the American Cancer Society (ACS), the life-time risk of developing ovarian cancer is about 1 in 78.
+ACS estimates that about 22,500 new cases are diagnosed each year in the United States and nearly 14,000 women die of it.
+Invasive ovarian cancer is a more common cause of death than the more prevalent and easily detected cervical cancer and uterine cancer.
+Ovarian cancer is more difficult to detect, so it is often diagnosed at later stages, when it is more difficult to treat.

-Ovarian tumors can be benign or malignant.
+Ovarian tumors can be non-cancerous (benign) or cancerous (malignant).
 It is not usually possible to tell whether a tumor is cancerous until the ovary has been biopsied or removed or the cancer has spread to other parts of the body.
-Three types of tumors are seen:
+Ovarian tumors fall into three categories:

 - Epithelial tumors (majority of ovarian tumors) – begin in the epithelial cells covering the outside of the ovaries